Is the Modern Day Lifestyle Friendly to Women’s Reproductive Health

 While we can't always change many things in our lives, we can find ways to be proactive so that we can counter many elements that may throw our bodies out of alignment.
 Women in particular can learn more about the phases of their cycles and how to enter a more Yin state if they are feeling burnt out by an active and Yang lifestyle.
 When they become aware of that, they can work on ways outside of work to counteract some of the stressors that come their way.
 Here are a few ways to incorporate a self care routine that supports women's cycles:

-1. Begin charting your cycle so that you can understand how your cycle influences your productivity vs rest phases.
-Keep in my the following:
+Begin charting your cycle so that you can understand how your cycle influences your productivity vs rest phases.
+Keep in mind:

 Conclusion: